Renault FT

-The Renault FT (frequently referred to in post-World War I literature as the FT-17, FT17, or similar) was a French light tank that was among the most revolutionary and influential tank designs in history.
+The Renault FT (frequently referred to in post-World War I literature as the FT-17, FT17, or similar) is a French light tank that was among the most revolutionary and influential tank designs in history.
 The FT was the first production tank to have its armament within a fully rotating turret.
 The Renault FT's configuration (crew compartment at the front, engine compartment at the back, and main armament in a revolving turret) became and remains the standard tank layout.
 Consequently, some armoured warfare historians have called the Renault FT the world's first modern tank.

-Over 3,000 Renault FT tanks were manufactured by French industry, most of them in 1918.
+Over 3,000 Renault FT tanks were manufactured by France, most of them in 1918.
 After World War I, FT tanks were exported in large numbers.
-Copies and derivative designs were manufactured in the United States (M1917 light tank), in Italy (Fiat 3000) and in the Soviet Union (T-18 tank).
-The Renault FT saw combat during the interwar conflicts around the world, but was considered obsolete at the outbreak of World War II.
+Copies and derivative designs were manufactured in the United States (M1917 light tank), in Italy (Fiat 3000), and in the Soviet Union (T-18 tank).
+The Renault FT saw combat during the interwar conflicts around the world but was considered obsolete at the outbreak of World War II.